Selection Criteria

 Eligibility

-Junior AOA Members: The top 12.5% of the junior class (determined by cumulative UTSW GPA) will be made candidates for induction into AOA in the spring of their MS3 year, and approximately one-twelfth of the class will be selected for Junior AOA membership.
-Candidates will be evaluated by the two categories listed below (UTSW grades and CV review).
+Junior AOA Members: The top 15% of the junior class (determined by cumulative UTSW GPA) will be made candidates for induction into AOA in the spring of their MS3 year, and approximately 10% of the class will be selected for Junior AOA membership.
+Candidates will be evaluated by the 2 categories listed below (UTSW grades and CV review).
 For junior candidates, all clerkship grades through spring break of MS3 year will be considered.
 Elective courses receiving Pass/Fail designations will not be counted.
-(Note that the MS3 clerkship courses are more heavily weighted in calculating UTSW cumulative GPA and this weighting will be used to determine AOA candidate lists.)

-Senior AOA Members: The top 25% of the senior class (determined by cumulative UTSW GPA) will be made candidates for induction into AOA in August of their MS4 year.
-Up to one-sixth of the class can be selected for membership (including Junior AOA members).
-At the discretion of the Executive Committee, one or two spots can be held open for election of those senior class students that show exceptional aptitude during their last year of school.
+Senior AOA Members: The top 30% of the senior class (determined by cumulative UTSW GPA) will be made candidates for induction into AOA in summer of their MS4 year.
+Up to 20% of the class can be selected for membership (including those already selected as Junior AOA members).

 Students who anticipate delaying graduation to complete additional educational opportunities (research, IMEP, MBA, MPH, etc.) should apply for Jr. and Sr. AOA in the spring and summer of their MS3 year so as to be considered alongside their peers.